bobbercheng/blog/docs/_posts/2024-04-07-Bobber-Resume.markdown

 Intrado  Associate Development Manager, Mississauga (2019 - 2021)

 -  Managed technical teams and focal points for development issues to deliver new features to Intrado conference products monthly.
+Tech stack: GCP Container + NOSQL + Oracle + Java + Native + React + Typescript + Rust/WebWASM.

 -   Provided guidance to project leaders in all aspects including project management and solution design.
 Accountable for delivery across multiple projects resulting in expected business solutions with 30% reduction of escalation issues.